butaixianran/DazToBlender/README.md

 # Daz To Blender 3.0 quick fix

-**This is a fork to do some fix and create pull request for the main repo.**
+**This is a fork to do some update.**

-This fork fixed issues by blender 3.0 break change
+* Fixed issues by blender 3.0 break change

-It also fixed a big issue which stops you from importing pose.
+* Fixed a big issue when importing pose.
+Now you can import poses without problem

-And it will try to set position and rotation for env props like lights.
-This feature is not done yet, but still usable.
+* Try to set position and rotation for env props like lights.
+* Merge eyelashes into body mesh, so you can export morphs from blender to other 3D tools.
+* Re-write material function, now it converts Daz's shader to Principled BSDF shader, so you can export all textures when exporting it from blender.

+**Known issue:**
+Do not use high heel, there is a bug hiding there, I'll try to fix it later.

 ---
 * Owner: [Daz 3D][OwnerURL] – [@Daz3d][TwitterURL]